Cayley structures and common knowledge

-As mentioned above, we will work with the \ca structure~\Mf to find some suitable world~$v^*$.
-Hence, we need to represent the paths in~$d(\Mf)\setminus t$ that we want to avoid as paths in~\Mf.
-These paths are a certain kind of \emph{coset paths}, which we introduce in the following section.
-We also present results from~\cite{Ca19} that establish a close connection between a suitable measure of distance in \ca structures and distance in their dual hypergraphs.
-In Section~\ref{sec:freenessTheorem} we use these results to control distance in the dual hypergraph by controlling distance in the \ca structure.

-We close this section by presenting an alternative way to describe the set~$t$ that needs to be avoided; this will be useful for the following.
-Coming from freeness, $t$ was defined as $\brck{v}\cap\brck{z_0}$, i.e.\ in terms of~$v$ and~$z_0$.
-Since we assume~\Mf to be 2-acyclic, $t$ can also be described in terms of~$v$ and the set $\gamma := \ag(z_0,v)$ as $t=\{[v]_\beta : \beta\supseteq\gamma\}$.
-The following definition gives us a mapping that defines such a set of classes based on a world and a set of agents.
+To find some suitable world~$v^*$ in the \ca structure~\Mf, we consider paths in~$d(\Mf)\setminus t$ that need to be avoided as paths in~\Mf, as certain \emph{coset paths} to be introduced below.
+We close this section with a useful alternative description of the set~$t$ that needs to be avoided.
+Motivated by freeness, $t$ was defined as $\brck{v}\cap\brck{z_0}$, i.e.\ in terms of~$v$ and~$z_0$.
+Since we assume~\Mf to be 2-acyclic, $t$ can also be described in terms of~$v$ and the set $\gamma := \ag(z_0,v)$ as $t=\{[v]_\beta : \beta\supseteq\gamma\}$, as we saw above.
+This motivates the following definition.